 Later, I met up with Pete and the gang at Ryo Sushi.
 Dinner was a great combination of carbs, good fats, protein and extra sodium hidden in a spicy tuna roll and beef udon.
 After the hugs for luck and “good nights” it was a quick walk back to the hotel, a gear check followed by some light reading before entering dreamland.

 The next morning, I awoke refreshed and ready to face the day.
 Anxiety plagued my core as it usually does prior to a big race.
 However, this time it was heightened slightly with worry due to my lack of volume, and the tightness in my lower legs.

 My consumption of oatmeal and a power bar settled the hunger pains, as I dressed in my T2PKD singlet, shorts, socks, new Hoka One One Claytons and my Moxie Multisport hat.
-The temperature being around 54 degrees, encouraged my purchase of a very inexpensive hoody and sweatpants which would keep me warm prior to the race.
+The temperature, estimated around 54 degrees, encouraged my purchase of a very inexpensive hoody and sweatpants which would keep me warm prior to the race.

-All of the major marathons collect dis-guarded clothes after the race and donate them to the homeless.
-After I shedded them, these clothes would have a good home.
+All of the major marathons collect discarded clothes after the race and donate them to the homeless.
+After I shedded mine, these clothes would have a good home.